Before you buy HVLS fans, we will dig deeper into the article. It is important to know what exactly we are talking

 1. Comfort and Pocket Friendly

 When it’s hot outside, HVLS fans can be a godsend.
-With stirring up huge volumes of air instead of small sections, they make the environment cooler and comfortable for the users.
+With stirring up enormous volumes of air instead of small sections, they make the environment cooler and comfortable for the users.

 Some HVLS fans are so efficient at keeping the environment cooler, one can hardly think about using air conditioners even if it is a hot July afternoon we’re talking about.

 2. Workplace Safety

-Not many of us are aware of sweating slab syndrome.
+Few of us are aware of sweating slab syndrome.
 It occurs when condensation builds up on the cement floors.
 As a result, the floor becomes slippery and this might jeopardize employees’ lives.
-HVLS fans support evaporation, they are excellent for moisture reduction on the ground reducing the risk of slipping on the floor.
+HVLS fans support evaporation.
+They are excellent for moisture reduction on the ground, reducing the risk of slipping on the floor.

 Heat stress is another safety risk that facility managers should look after.
 During hot summers, workers need to keep themselves cool and comfortable.
 The ultimate solution to reduce heat stress concerns is to increase air velocity.
 HVLS fans are your answer to this increased air velocity.

 3. Pest Control Management

 No one likes to have pests in his/her building.
 However, some pests are harder to control even especially those that can fly.
-One can take help of physical barriers like door screens and dock shelters can prevent pest threat to some degree but one needs to take additional measures to keep pests out.
-In order to avoid extra effort and struggle, HVLS fans assist to keep these pests out and make your facility better and safe.
+One can take help of physical barriers like door screens and dock shelters can prevent pest threat, but one needs to take additional measures to keep pests out.
+In order to avoid extra effort and struggle, HVLS fans assist to keep these pests out and improve your facility and safe.